godot-escoria/escoria-docs/api/WalkToPosBlockCommand.md

 `walk_to_pos_block object x y`

-Moves the specified `ESCPlayer` or movable `ESCItem` to the target position while playing `object`'s walking animation.
+Moves the specified `ESCPlayer` or movable `ESCItem` to the absolute coordinates provided while playing the `object`'s walking animation.
 This command is blocking.

 **Parameters**